tendermint/tendermint/docs/tendermint-core/configuration.md

 This section will cover settings within the p2p section of the `config.toml`.

 - `external_address` = is the address that will be advertised for other nodes to use.
 We recommend setting this field with your public IP and p2p port.
-- `seeds` = is a list of comma separated seed nodes.
+- `seeds` = is a list of comma separated seed nodes that you will connect upon a start and ask for peers.
 A seed node is a node that does not participate in consensus but only helps propagate peers to nodes in the networks
 - `persistent_peers` = is a list of comma separated peers that you will always want to be connected to.
 If you're already connected to the maximum number of peers, persistent peers will not be added.
 - `max_num_inbound_peers` = is the maximum number of peers you will accept inbound connections from at one time (where they dial your address and initiate the connection).
 - `max_num_outbound_peers` = is the maximum number of peers you will initiate outbound connects to at one time (where you dial their address and initiate the connection).